irenaliu/dmit2008-thinking-in-react/README.md

   - Contains a short overview of the recipe with an image, title and date
 - BlogIntro (yellow)
   - Contains an introduction to the blog with a picture, title and a description
-- FooterBanner (mauve)
+- MainHeader (mauve)
   - Contains a video that stretches across the width of the site
 - MainFooter (brown)
   - Contains the brand to go back to the landing page, social media links and a way to navigate to the contact form
-- Searchbar
+- SearchBar
   - Contains a search bar to enter in a text string

+### Component Hierarchy

+- NavBar
+  - SearchBar
+- MainHeader
+- RecipeCategoryList
+  - RecipeCategory
+    - RecipeOverview
+- Blog Intro
+- MainFooter

 ### Pages